BLOG

 3. Keep the video short

-4. Put the key information you want to get across in the beginning of the video
+4. Put the key information you want to get across in first 15 seconds

 • Staying active and engaging on LinkedIn